tivona01/WestSideWings/README.md

 CIS 193 Final Project
 Pasadena City College

-Final group project.
-I ended up completing the project on my own due to various reasons.
+Final group project I completed on my own.

-This project was based on Javascript.
+This project was based on some the taught Javascript in class.
 It wasn't necessary to code HTML or CSS from scratch but I preferred to do it that way.

 I added javascript functionality to various pages.
 Most of the javascript was taken from the text book used in class as per the professor's requirements